brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 ---
-title: One Way North - Hiking the Vermont Long Trail
+title: One Way North - My Hike of the Vermont Long Trail
 ---
 I recently completed a northbound thru hike of the Vermont Long Trail.
 This page provides notes on my experience in case it helps others.
 There are